adnan175/IAV/README.md

 * Click "Download" button
 * A connection will bulid with https://httpbin.org/get
 * Response data will populate in two Excel columns
+* Click "Clear Data" button to remove content in coulmns

 ## VBA-JSON